Families and Researchers Working Together to Find Answers

 - A parent or legal guardian joins the Registry on behalf of his/her family member with Williams syndrome.

-- Any family can join (including those who are not members of the WSA and being a member of the WSA does not automatically make you a member of the registry.).
+- Any family can join (including those who are not members of the WSA: please note that being a member of the WSA does not automatically make you a member of the registry).